alex-calderwood/portfolio/static/poetry/beach.md

 in lapse or suspension, indeed saltation

-(latin saltus: "leap") transports particles by creep
+(latin <i>saltus</i>: "leap") transports particles by creep

-and delivers sediment over washing weeks,
+and delivers sediment over washing weeks

 many winds push these waves and pebbles

-like tides nudged gently by many moons
+as tides nudged gently by many moons

-as the dolphin swims and the seabird dives
+as the dolphin swims - as the seabird dives

-the tortoise counts the tides while the surfer nurses her limbs
+the tortoise counts the tides - the surfer nurses her limbs

 warring ocean crustaceans eye the next bigger dome

 <i>dust to dust and crab to carbinate</i>

-the counted tides do not atone
+<i>the counted tides do not atone</i>

 for wasted hours at borders, at lapping shores